mvolkmann/blog/src/htmx.md

 Why should we decide how to render data on the client instead of on the server?

-Why should we restrict ourselves to only using JavaScript for web applications?
+Why should we restrict ourselves to only using JavaScript to implement web applications?

 ## Client-side Processing